Unbistrackted/Callvote/README.md

 https://github.com/Playeroth for helping me with new logic and translations.

-https://github.com/PatPeter for giving the permission to continue the development of callvote.
+https://github.com/PatPeter for giving the permission to continue the development of [callvote](PatPeter/callvote).

-https://github.com/vladflotsky for giving adivice and guidance while I was rewritting the plugin
+https://github.com/vladflotsky for giving adivice and guidance while I was rewritting the plugin.